daniil12332/text-game/README.md

 # text-game
 Funny text game
 It's my game for you.
-It doesn't work on Windows
+It doesn't work on unix-systems.